betaflight/betaflight.com/blog/HQProp - Development Team Sponsor Review.md

 Limon:

-_“R37 is my favorite prop ever.
+_“R36 is my favourite prop ever.
 R38 are also good.
 They are very durable for racing and crashing, well-designed to be fast enough, but not too fast draining the battery.
-R37 is an awesome combination of authority, power, and style.
+R36 is an awesome combination of authority, power, and style.
 HQProp is always super supportive for droneracing community, love that!”_

 Un!t: